yanzhiwangwyz/Introduction/README.md

 - User can read introduction on introduction page
 - User can send me email on contact page
     - User can input name
-    - User can inout email
+    - User can input email
     - User can select country
     - User can input text content